fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

 -------------

 Notification Rule  plugins use the same configuration mechanism as the rest of Fledge, using a JSON document to describe the configuration parameters.
-As with any other plugin the structure is defined by the plugin and retrieve by the *plugin_info* entry point.
-This is then matched with the database content to pass the configured values to the *plugin_init* entry point.
+In common with all other plugins the structure is defined by the plugin and retrieved via the *plugin_info* entry point.
+This is then merged with the database content to pass the configured values to the *plugin_init* entry point.

 Notification Rule Plugin API